Particle Shape Analysis of Polystyrene Spheres

 Results

-The ECA histogram graph demonstrates that the particles do not form a straightforward, conventional distribution; on the left side, there is a tail of smaller particles, and a secondary peak at about 60 microns.
+The Equivalent Circular Area Diameter histogram graph demonstrates that the particles do not form a straightforward, conventional distribution; on the left side, there is a tail of smaller particles, and a secondary peak at about 60 microns.
 The desirable (in-focus) particles varied in size from 3.9 to 124.4 microns.
 The average, in this instance 38.1, is typically implemented as a “single number” sample representation.

 The percentiles (10%, 50%, 90%) offer further information regarding how the data is scattered around the average.
 Compared to a linear axis, the logarithmic size axis provides a superior visual characterization of the distribution nearer the low end.
 It can do this by “stretching out” the lower end.